Introduction

 Bovine Animals

 In 2021, the number of organic bovine animals in Europe increased to 5,125,996 head (+536,407 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Swine

 In 2021, the number of organic swine in Europe increased to 1,569,665 head (+82,738 head y/y).
-This indicates growth in organic pig farming as farmers respond to market opportunities for organic pork products.
+This reflects production challenges in organic pig farming, including disease management and outdoor access requirements.

 Sheep